PacktPublishing/hands-on-music-generation-with-magenta/Chapter01/README.md

 conda activate magenta
 ```

-Then you can install Magenta version 1.1.7 and the dependencies for the book using:
+Then you can install Magenta Version 1.1.7 and the dependencies for the book using:

 ```bash
 pip install magenta==1.1.7 visual_midi tables